GMU-EventScope/master/README.md

 ## Installation and usage

-The Lounge requires latest [Node.js](https://nodejs.org/) LTS version or more recent.
+Eventscope requires latest [Node.js](https://nodejs.org/) LTS version or more recent.
 [Yarn package manager](https://yarnpkg.com/) is also recommended.

 ### Running from source